Adi-Hershko/ArtGallery/README.md

 - **Artist Information:** Learn more about the artists behind the masterpieces.
 - **Responsive Design:** Enjoy the gallery on any device, thanks to a responsive web design.

-## Contributing

-We welcome contributions to the ArtGallery project!
-If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.

-## Acknowledgments

-A special thank you to all contributors and the open source community for making projects like this possible.